padmakarPi/ibis-poc-demo/docs/implementation/TextEditor.md

 ### 43 descriptionContent(any, optional):-

-- This prop is used to as the description content to be displayed in the editor.
+- This prop is used as the description content to be displayed in the editor.